Álex Palou: GP3 Series

 In 2015, Palou graduated to the GP3 Series with Campos Racing.
 During the first half of the season, he suffered major reliability issues as well as some driving mistakes due to his lack of experience, but his results improved along the season and he closed the year with a victory in Abu Dhabi.
 At the Circuit de Barcelona-Catalunya in Spain, Palou qualified fourth for the first race, but he slipped the clutch at the start and lost any opportunity to fight for the points.
 He made another bad start at the second race.
 At the Red Bull Ring in Austria, Palou had another bad weekend.
 Starting from third, he stalled the engine at the start.
 He later admitted he felt nervous after the mistakes from Barcelona and that that might have contributed to those new errors.
 He did not finish the second race because of a crash on the first lap.

 At the Silverstone Circuit in Great Britain, a gearbox sensor failed when Palou was driving fifth.
 He was forced to retire and subsequently had to start the second race from the last place on the grid.
 He managed to overtake eleven cars, eight of them in the first lap, to finish thirteenth.
 At the Hungaroring in Hungary, Palou started seventh and moved up to fifth until a car hit him from behind.
 He suffered a puncture and was forced to pit.
 Starting from the bottom of the grid for the second race, he wrapped up the weekend with an eighteenth place finish.
 At the Spa-Francorchamps Circuit in Belgium, Palou scored his first points in GP3 as the season passed its halfway point.
-Struggling with tyre wear and lack of speed, the Campos Racing driver finished in 7th place in the first race.
+Struggling with tyre wear and lack of speed, Palou finished in seventh place in the first race.
 He led most of the second race but eventually fell back to fifth because of the lack of top speed.
 He later argued that Esteban Ocon was scrapping 0,5 seconds per lap just in the first sector, where the Kemmel Straight was found.